 The following steps explain how to add Adobe Flash to Android KitKat.
 Note that we haven't been able to get this to work with Android Lollipop on our Nexus 5 - although the file installs, the Dolphin browser refuses to load any web pages.
 If you want to get Flash video in Lollipop then until there's another workaround you may need to install Puffin (see below).

 The first step in adding Flash to Android KitKat is to open your Settings menu, scroll down to Security, then enable the box to allow the installation of apps from Unknown sources.
 It's worth remembering to turn this off after you've followed our guide.

 Next you'll need the Flash installation file, which comes courtesy of surviveland at xda-developers forum.
-Google has blocked the download of the file from its original path, however, so to save you from reading through 50-odd pages of forum threads you can download the Flash installer for Android KitKat here.
-It's offered as a Dropbox download, so click to save it to your own Dropbox folder or download it to your Android KitKat phone or tablet.
-We chose the latter.
+Google has blocked the download of the file from its original path, however, so to save you from reading through 50-odd pages of forum threads you can download the Flash installer for Android KitKat here [NEW LINK].
+It'll download directly to your computer, phone or tablet, and you'll find it in your Downloads folder or on the Desktop.